PinkieJasmine/My-Portfolio/README.md

 🩷🌸
 Hi, I'm Pinkie Jasmine
-This is my mini portfolio, designed with htm;, css and JavaScript
+This is my mini portfolio, designed with HTML, CSS and JavaScript